 The local cuisine here is as nap-inducing as the last chocolate in the tin on Christmas day.
-So it comes as no surprise that New York’s locals and visitors alike welcome the fresh, zingy and aromatic flavours of the East to refresh their palette every now and then.
+So it comes as no surprise that New York’s locals and visitors alike welcome the fresh, zingy and aromatic flavours of the cuisine from Japanese restaurants in New York to refresh their palette every now and then.

 Since the economic boom in the 80s, New York welcomed a rush of new Japanese locals primarily to the East Village, later moving into Midtown and upper Manhattan.
-It’s in these pockets of the city that you’ll find some of the best sushi restaurants in New York.
+It’s in these pockets of the city that you’ll find some of the best Japanese restaurants in New York.

 Think you know your sashimi from your sukiyaki?
 Chopsticks at the ready, we’re going on the ultimate tour of the Japanese restaurants that New York has to offer.